richsalz/ietf-less-ad-work/draft-rsalz-less-ad-work.md

 ## Pre-AD training

 "So you want to be an AD" could be worthwhile training to offer.
-Of course the IESG and the way the work vary, and it would have to be done in consultation with them.
+Of course the IESG and the way they work varies, and it would have to be done in consultation with them.

 > **DISCUSSION** being careful that this is not an additional burden